 Introducing Elevate, A Virtual Card Tailor-Made for SMEs

-To answer the growing appetite for digital financial solutions for SMEs, and as part of our continued commitment to serve Singapore’s SMEs sector, Funding Societies is launching Elevate, a virtual card tailored to suit the needs of local SMEs,.
+To answer the growing appetite for digital financial solutions for SMEs, and as part of our continued commitment to serve Singapore’s SMEs sector, Funding Societies is launching Elevate, a business expense solution tailored to suit the needs of local SMEs.

 While Elevate can be used for most online business expenses, it targets the specific problem of digital procurement for SMEs.
-In our digitized world, a creditworthy small business should have access to a virtual credit line in order to conveniently pay its company expenses.
-With an easy application process approved swiftly upon 1 business working day, Elevate allows SMEs to adopt digital payments seamlessly and efficiently.
+In our digitised world, a creditworthy small business should have access to a virtual credit line in order to conveniently pay its company expenses.
+With an easy application process with approval from 1 business day, Elevate allows SMEs to adopt digital payments seamlessly and efficiently.

-The Elevate card lasts for 365 days from activation.
-Each user would be assigned a virtual account and monthly repayments are to be made to the account.
+Each Elevate user would be assigned a virtual account, and monthly repayments are to be made to the account.
 Immediately upon approval and activation, you would be able to use the Elevate virtual card.

 Your business will be eligible to apply if:

-- the Elevate application is filled and completed by at least a Registered Director of the company (who is at least 21 years old).
+- The Elevate application is filled and completed by a Registered Director of the company (who is at least 21 years old).

-Applications are processed through Myinfo Business, and our team would respond to your application within 1 business day.
-In certain cases, we would reach out to you for more information or documents.
+Applications are processed through Myinfo Business.
+In certain cases, our team will reach out to you for more information or documents.

 Our world is now reliant on digital services.
 Businesses, no matter how small, must adapt in order to survive and thrive.
 From establishing a strong online presence to creating a solid digital financial system, a strong foundation would help SMEs tap into the burgeoning digital market.
 Along the way, Funding Societies hopes to support and boost your business journey.

-Interested in what Elevate can offer your business?
-Visit us to find out more!
+Interested in what Elevate can do for your business?
+Visit our website to find out more!